learn-co-curriculum/phase-0-getting-code-with-git/README.md

 - Copy a repository to your local machine with `git clone`
 - List remotes with `git remote`
-- Duplicate other organizations' repositories into your own via GitHub with `git fork`
+- Duplicate other organizations' repositories into your own via GitHub with the "Fork" button

 ## Introduction